Protontherapy

 What types of cancer is proton therapy for?

-It is considered the treatment of choice for children suffering from cancer, since proton therapy, unlike conventional radiotherapy, respects healthy tissues (which are still forming) and minimizes sequelae, which is fundamental for the future development of the child.
+It is considered the radiotherapy treatment of choice for children suffering from cancer, since proton therapy, unlike conventional radiotherapy, respects healthy tissues (which are still forming) and minimizes the medium and long-term sequelae, which is essential for the child's future development and quality of life when he or she becomes an adult.

-Furthermore, for the elderly who generally present other pathologies (diabetes, cholesterol, hypertension, kidney problems...) it also represents a great advance since the use of protons does not add another additional lesion to the tissues that are already chronically damaged.
+In addition, for elderly people who generally have other pathologies (diabetes, cholesterol, hypertension, kidney problems...) it is also a great advance since the use of protons does not add additional damage to the tissues that are already chronically affected.

 Do you have any of these diseases?